Children Awaiting Parents’ executive director talks about uniting children and their new parents

 Q. In 2017, CAP created the Donald J. Corbett Adoption Agency to replace the outside agencies that once did the nuts-and-bolts of actual adoption.
 What steps does that agency undertake as part of the adoption process?

 A. A parent who is interested in adoption would first come to our office for an informational meeting with our adoption specialist to learn about the process, the fees, what adoption would entail and what training looks like.
+They can also learn a lot from a parenting guide book.
 The next step for them would be to enroll in the training which is a 10-week series of informational and educational classes on what children need, what trauma looks like for these children, how to best parent these children and what you can expect from adoption.
 At the same time, we are assessing the family to be sure that we think this is a family that could handle one of the children.
 We want to be sure that this family is going to be able to manage it and is the right family for a child with these situations that I’ve mentioned.
 Once that 10-week series is over, the parent decides to go forward or not to continue this process.

 Q. If a potential parent wants to continue the adoption process, and is considered a right fit for one of your children at this point, what happens next?